 The Institute of Spatial Management and Socio-Economic Geography has been in operation since 1 October 2019 and is made up of academic staff from the Faculty of Management and Economics of Services and the Faculty of Earth Sciences of the University of Szczecin, continuing the rich scientific traditions of both faculties.
-There are three departments within the Institute, employing research and teaching staff.
+There are two departments within the Institute, with a total of 54 academic staff.

 The research area includes issues related to the broadly understood spatial management and socio-economic geography to which they belong: